 Significant Decision Implemented to Resolve the Inconvenience of the Rural Woman

-Mr. Patil added that 1688 villages are taking the benefit of the water tanker facility but generally, when tanker arrives, there is a huge crowd creating an inconvenience for village women.
-To avoid this inconvenience to women, they are planning to install 10000-liter capacity water tanks contributed from social responsibility funds.
-They also had a discussion with a few corporate companies who are going to help them in this matter.
+Mr Patil added that 1688 villages are taking the benefit of the water tanker facility but generally when tanker arrives, there is a huge crowd creating an inconvenience for village women.
+To avoid this inconvenience to women, they are planning to install 10000-litre capacity water tanks contributed from social responsibility funds.
+They also discussed with a few corporate companies who are going to help them in this matter.
 There will be 10 tap connections attached to each tank and the tank will be filled with tanker water.
 This will avoid the problem of huge crowd rush during the tanker water supply.
-Sufficient amount has already been transferred to a drought affected area by the state government.
+Sufficient amount has already been transferred to a drought-affected area by the state government.
 They are also careful that this help is offered to the farmers.

 According to the requirement, multiple fodder camps will be started

 Osmanabad, Jalna, Beed, Parbhani, Ahmednagar, and Aurangabad districts have already started with fodder camps.
 7357 cattle are admitted to the camp.
 Depending on requirements and after reviewing applications, immediate fodder camps can be started in the region and for this procedure, the instructions are given to the District Collector.
 If the number of cattle is more and any organization or person is ready to open new fodder camp, they can continue with the procedure of opening more than one fodder camp in that region.